Yrainy0615/NeuraLeaf/README.md

 # NeuraLeaf

-Implementation of NeuraLeaf - a neural representation for 3D leaf deformation.
+Implementation of NeuraLeaf - a neural representation for 3D leaf reconstruction and generation.

 ## Dataset